-The XL Center is also home to the AHL’s Connecticut Whale, the primary developmental affiliate of the New York Rangers.
+The XL Center is also home to the AHL’s Hartford Wolf Pack, the primary developmental affiliate of the New York Rangers.

 In addition to the resident teams, the XL Center has entertained millions of visitors annually with a variety of concerts, family shows, ice-skating spectaculars, consumer events and trade shows throughout the season.
 The XL Center is has been the proud host of the BIG EAST Women’s Basketball Championship for the past ten years.